JamFfm/NEXTIONDisplay/README.md

 4. On Raspi side use the Serial Connection at your code to poste instructions to the display, and receive data from the display.
     It is touchscreen therefor it is quite helpful to use the inputs of the display in your code.

 5. Be aware that all pictures and fonds have to be imported in the Editor and these have to be stored in the DISPLAY! like described in 3.
 You can not use pictures dynamically!!
-But you can change the pictures stored in the display.
+But you can change the visibility of pictures stored in the display.

 You can download the Nextion Editor here: